-Gospel stories are often talked about as if they happened in isolation, outside the real world.
+Gospel stories are often talked about as if they happened in an imaginary place outside the real world.
 But in fact they occurred in a particular time and place quite different to our own.
-Knowing about the ancient world gives the reader a better understanding of the stories.

 Take the case of Alexander the Great (356-323 BC).
 Strange as it may seem, Alexander the Great influenced the world in which Mary Magdalene lived.
 He was not just a military conqueror, but a visionary who wanted to spread Greek culture throughout the world.

 There was much that was refined and intelligent in Hellenistic (that is, Greek) culture, and many Jews were tempted to adopt it.
 But as they did, they found that their own culture and identity were threatened.